 Knowing when to put out birdhouses is essential for birders to attract nesting birds to their yard or garden.
 For cavity-nesting birds, houses can provide the perfect place to build a nest and nurture baby birds, and other species may also use birdhouses as temporary shelters during cold snaps or poor weather.
 If the houses aren't up, however, they can't be used.
 So when is the bird nesting season, and when should birdhouses be ready to host new feathered families?

 When Birds Use Birdhouses

 Different species nest at different times.
 The earliest nesting birds may begin investigating potential nest sites and birdhouses as part of claiming territory or their courtship rituals as early as January or February (July or August in the Southern Hemisphere).
 Other birds may not nest until later in the season, but they may still use available houses as shelters from predators, cold temperatures, and poor weather both before and after the nesting season.
-Birds that raise multiple broods each season often nest earlier as well.
-If a house is not up when these birds are ready to lay their first eggs, they may still investigate it as a nesting site later in the season.
+Birds that raise multiple broods each season often nest earlier, though if a house is not up when these birds are ready to lay their first eggs, they may still investigate it as a nesting site later in the season.

 Best Time to Put Up Birdhouses

 There is no bad time to put out birdhouses, and the best time to put them up is as soon as you have them available.
 Even if it is not nesting season, birds may investigate the house, learn where it is, and possibly use it as shelter.
 If you only want to provide houses for nesting, putting them up in late winter or very early spring will ensure they are available for even the earliest nesting species.